umarhassan-mitodl/11.431j-fall-2006/content/pages/syllabus.md

 ### Argus

-Students will be required to buy a student version of the {{% resource_link "80312db6-1ee0-4c4c-b2b3-6f41b99aa13a" "Argus" %}} real estate analysis software.
+Students will be required to buy a student version of the [Argus](http://www.argussoftware.com/) real estate analysis software.

 ### Calculator